 A span represents a logical unit of work in Jaeger that has an operation name, the start time of the operation, and the duration.
 Spans may be nested and ordered to model causal relationships.

-Jaeger lets service owners instrument their services to get insights into what their architecture is doing.
+As a service owner, you can use Jaeger to instrument your services to gather insights into your service architecture.
 Jaeger is an open source distributed tracing platform that you can use for monitoring, network profiling, and troubleshooting the interaction between components in modern, cloud-native, microservices-based applications.
-Jaeger is based on the vendor-neutral OpenTracing APIs and instrumentation.

 Using Jaeger lets you perform the following functions: